zenidith/product-landing-page/README.md

-This is my Survey Form project for the freeCodeCamp Responsive Web Design certification. https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page
+This is my Product Landing Page project for the freeCodeCamp Responsive Web Design certification. https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page

 You can see the project live here: